Tomographer/tomographer/doc/py/index.rst

 "core task" implemented, :py:func:`tomographer.tomorun.tomorun()`, which is an alternative to the `tomorun` executable program.

-If you are interested, :tomocxx:`here is the detailed API documentation for the C++ framework <index.html>`.
+If you are interested, :tomocxx:`here is the API documentation for the Tomographer C++ framework <index.html>`.

 Modules and classes